guipostic/M2_GENIOMHE_C/01_basics.md

 4. **char**: Represents individual characters.
 It's typically 1 byte in size.

-5. **_Bool**: Represents boolean values, which can have one of two possible values: `0` for false or `1` for true.
+5. **bool**: Represents boolean values, which can have one of two possible values: `0` for false or `1` for true.
 This data type is introduced in C99 and is often used in conditional expressions.

 6. **typedef**: Allows you to create aliases or custom names for existing data types.
 For example, you can use `typedef` to create a new name for an `int` or `struct` type.